 Common sense and research tell us that our mood can tell on the feelings of others around us.
 For instance, if you look sad and dejected, it could be hard for your loved ones to be happy.

 However, the affective presence is more than that.
 It is the effect you have on others regardless of how you feel yourself.

 Making a good company

 Researchers have reported that having a positive affective presence can make you the “life of the party.”

 Eisenkraft and Elfenbein found in their study that group members with positive affective presence had greater network centrality.
 In other words, they were considered important in their social circles.
 More of their colleagues thought of them as friends.

 Unsurprisingly, a correlation was reported between negative affective presence and lower affability.

 In different research published in the European Journal of Personality, Raul Berrios and his team found that people with positive affective presence attracted more romantic interest in a speed-dating scenario.

-It has also been found that affective presence also plays a role in relationships in a workplace.
+It has also been found that affective presence also plays a role in relationships in the workplace.
 Bosses who consistently make other people, including their subordinates, feel good tend to have more productive or innovative teams.
 Employees lower in rank feel somewhat uninhibited sharing their ideas.

 Researchers do not think, however, that people who have positive affective presence are always better persons than those who don’t.
-It doesn’t mean they are having life so good either.
+It doesn’t mean they are having a life so good either.